BobaBoard/boba-docs/docs/engineering/Testing/ui-tests.md

 });
 ```

-Similar tests are run on the Pinned Menu, and then the following tests are run of the whole Side Menu:
+Similar tests are run on the Pinned Menu, and then the following tests are run on the whole Side Menu:

 ```typescript title="tests/20-SideMenu/SideMenu.test.tsx"
 test("Renders pinned menu", async () => {